johnnychang25678/my-words-app/README.md

   `select`:      Print or create a csv file of the words and definitions in database.
 If no flags are provided, will select latest 10 words.

-  transcript  Show transcript of [quizId] quiz, if no quizId is provided, will show the latest quiz.
+  `transcript`:  Show transcript of [quizId] quiz, if no quizId is provided, will show the latest quiz.
 Use --history to get the quizId.

   `upsert`:      Insert or update a word and its definition to the database.
 Use --file flag to upsert with a csv file.